tsweet77/wav-converter/README.md

 # wav-converter
 Converts any Image or Text file (&lt;~20MB) into a Mono WAV file.

+You probably want one of the Image_to_WAV_Repeater_Smoothing files.

+With 50% smoothing binary files sound pretty good.

 Intention Repeater Website: https://www.intentionrepeater.com

 Intention Repeater Forums: https://forums.intentionrepeater.com